Jeunette/ass-automation-java/README.md

 There are 2 versions of videos.
 One is a compressed version with the prefix `[SHANA]` attached.
 The other is the original version recorded on iPad Pro 2018 12.9-inch.
 The compressed version doesn't have a decent color space but can be used directly in the code without any problems and also runs fluently in Aegisub.
-The original version may encounter errors in the code (ffmpeg), and, if that is the case, you can use the `compress` command then run the code with the new compressed video.
-The original version is also at full color range. **This means major video sharing and streaming sites won't support it if you burn the `.ass` subtitle file into it without adding a filter.** See *Additional Help* section " burning `.ass` and adding filters to video" for details.
+The original version is at full color range. **This means major video sharing and streaming sites won't support it if you burn the `.ass` subtitle file into it without adding a filter.** See *Additional Help* section " burning `.ass` and adding filters to video" for details.

 **If you choose to use my video library, PLEASE GIVE CREDIT TO MY NAME [Jeunette](https://twitter.com/Jeunette_H) AND